Introduction to the Classical Guitar

 1. Sound Quality

 • Tonewoods: The type of wood used in the construction of the guitar significantly affects its sound.
 Spruce and cedar are popular choices for the soundboard.
 Spruce offers a bright, clear tone, while cedar provides a warmer, richer sound.
-The back and sides are typically made of rosewood, mahogany, or cypress, each contributing to the guitar’s overall tone.
+The back and sides are typically made of rosewood, mahogany, or maple.
+The wood used for the back and sides have less overall effect on the sound than does the quality and kind of wood used for the top.

 • Resonance: Play a few notes and listen to how the guitar resonates.
 A good classical guitar will have a rich, full sound with good sustain.